awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-customendpoint.md

 1. For **AWS certificate**, choose the SSL certificate to use for your domain\.
 If no certificates are available, you can import one into ACM or use ACM to provision one\.
 For more information, see [Issuing and Managing Certificates](https://docs.aws.amazon.com/acm/latest/userguide/gs.html) in the *AWS Certificate Manager User Guide*\.
 **Note**
 The certificate must have the custom endpoint name and be in the same account as your Amazon ES domain\.
+It should either use RSA\-1024 or RSA\-2048 as its public key algorithm, and the certificate status should be ISSUED\.
    + Follow the rest of the steps to create your domain and choose **Confirm**\.
    + Select the domain when it's finished processing to view your custom endpoint\.